This post contains my solutions to 3 crypto challs:

 where t

 .
-We can’t just change it because there is a SHA256 check of the payload that we send with an unknown prefix.
-The prefix information that we know is only the length of the prefix, which consists of 32 bytes.
-When we change the payload that is sent, we cannot simply regenerate the SHA256 because the prefix is unknown.
-This is where the Hash Length Extension attack plays its role.
-This time I used hash_extender.
-The idea is, we will add the suffix ,user:daniel-kpdfgo,made:1685193037
+We can’t just change it because there’s a SHA256 check with an unknown 32-byte prefix.
+When we change the payload, we can’t regenerate the SHA256 because we don’t know the prefix.
+This is where the Hash Length Extension attack comes in.
+I used hash_extender for this.
+The plan is to add the suffix ,user:daniel-kpdfgo,made:1685193037

 made:0,user:daniel-kpdfgo????????????????????????????????,user:daniel-kpdfgo,made:1685193037